What is a pilot?

 Typical work hours

 Pilots are known for having irregular schedules and working unusual hours due to differing flight schedules.
-This means a pilot could be working during the day or through the night depending on their assignment.
-The FAA limits pilots to fly no more than 30 hours in any seven consecutive days to ensure pilots are well rested and focused for their duties.
+This means they could be working during the day or through the night depending on their assignment.
+The FAA limits them to fly no more than 30 hours in any seven consecutive days to ensure they are well rested and focused for their duties.

 Types of pilots

 Pilots work in a variety of industries, so their duties vary based on the business they work for.
-A pilot may earn their certification or gain experience in one or more of these areas.
+They may earn their certification or gain experience in one or more of these areas.

-- Private Pilots – Every pilot is required to get a private pilot license to fly.
-Becoming a private pilot is perfect for anyone who is interested in flying without becoming a professional pilot.
-Private pilots can perform services such as banner tows, crop dusting, and aerial photography.
+Every pilot is required to get a private pilot license to fly.
+This is perfect for anyone who is interested in flying without becoming a professional pilot.
+These individuals can perform services such as banner tows, crop dusting, and aerial photography.

-- Military Pilots – Military pilots work for the government to fly specialized aircrafts to transport supplies and troops while executing combat missions.
+These individuals work for the government to fly specialized aircraft to transport supplies and troops while executing combat missions.
 They are an essential part of the U.S. Armed Forces to support and protect international policies.

-- Cargo Pilots – Cargo pilots fly commercial airplanes to carry various packages across the world.
-Big shipping companies such as UPS and FedEx hire cargo pilots to support their worldwide delivery system.
+These professionals fly commercial airplanes to carry various packages across the world.
+Big shipping companies such as UPS and FedEx hire these individuals to support their worldwide delivery system.

-- Airline Pilot – Airline pilots board and fly passengers to different locations around the world.
-Airline pilots that work for big companies, such as Delta and Southwest, have the biggest earning potential as a pilot.
-They work long hours, so it is important for airline pilots to be experienced to ensure a safe flight.
+Airline pilots are individuals who board and fly passengers to different locations around the world.
+Those that work for big companies, such as Delta and Southwest, have the biggest earning potential.
+They work long hours, so it is important for them to be experienced to ensure a safe flight.